Sarah Scaife Foundation Inc

 Reapplication Policy

 Specific reapplication policies are not publicly documented.
-Many grantees appear to receive ongoing multi-year support, suggesting that successful organizations often develop long-term relationships with the foundation.
+Many grantees appear to receive ongoing multi-year support, suggesting that successful organisations often develop long-term relationships with the foundation.

 Application Success Factors